NERC-CEH/spCEH_0/README.md

 # spCEH
-Generically useful utility functions and data used at CEH Edinburgh
+Generically useful utility functions and data used at CEH Edinburgh for spatial work